docdoku/docdoku-plm-doc/app/_i18n/en/Documentation_2.5.md

 # List of values

 DocDokuPLM allows you to predefine values of attributes, called list of values, you will then be able to use as attributes for a document, a part or a template.
-To create or edit values, click on the following icon shown on the templates page :
+To create or edit values, click on the following icon shown on the templates page:

 {% image /assets/images/documentation/2.0/edit_lov.png "Button Lists of values"%}